taikedz-mt/spawntrap/README.md

 You do not need to add any dependencies to depends.txt per mob mod.

 Place a `spawnstep:spawntrap` node directly on top of a node as configured in `spawndefs.lua` and the corresponding mob will spawn.

+To dig traps, you need the `dipsawntrap` privilege.

 ## `/spawnto` command